 Part of a series on invasive species by guest blogger Ed Pope

 Want to help CILTI restore natural areas?
-Check out volunteer opportunities here.
+Watch for volunteer opportunities here.
 You can help us improve the health of forests and other natural habitats.